Oregon Coast embraces Guest Service Gold

 Larger organizations, such as Pelican Brewing and Overleaf Lodge and Spa, have joined the Guest Service Gold “Train the Trainers” network, which allow them to run their own in-house Guest Service Gold trainings.
 Others, such as Heceta Head B&B and Driftwood Shores, have arranged a private training for their entire staff.
 And, very small organizations with just a few employees can send individual employees to an in-person training or require that they take an online course to become certified.

 One such company, Big Wave Cafe in Manzanita, is already seeing positive results.
 Owner, Brian Williams, attended the training with 14 of his employees.
 “As an owner and a chef, I can tell you that we usually say we are too busy or it is too expensive to attend trainings,” he says.
 “But I know this training will pay for itself.
-The feedback from the team was off the charts and everyone found it to be time well spent — including me.”
+The feedback from the team was off the charts and everyone found it to be time well spent — including me.
+Finding the right organic garden store can be especially difficult.”

 OCVA sees this program not only as a way to improve job opportunities for employees and the travel experience for visitors, but as a way to build camaraderie among Coastal businesses.
 “Over time, as more and more people become Guest Service Gold certified, I think the visitor experience along the entire Coast will reach a new level,” says Marcus Hinz, OCVA executive director.